MESSAGE FROM JOANNA L. JENKINS, PH.D., GRADUATE PROGRAM DEAN

 ASSOC.
 DEAN OF GRADUATE STUDIES, CONTINUING ED & PROFESSIONAL STUDIES

-From everyone in the Graduate Program, many thanks to President Fitzgibbon, Deans Patti Phillips and Josh Wilkin, Associate Deans Joanna Jenkins and Claudine Thomas, and to SEA faculty members who worked with the MA and MFA class of 2020: Hammam Aldouri, Grimaldi Baez, Asher Barkley, Carolyn Chernoff, Anna Drozdowski, Jane Golden, Asuka Goto, Jacque Liu, Ernel Martinez, Kaitlin Pomerantz, Kristen Neville Taylor, Amanda Newman-Godfrey, Theresa Rose, Jennie Shanker, Shira Walinsky, Jonathan Wallis, and Wilmer Wilson IV.
+From everyone in the Graduate Program, many thanks to President Fitzgibbon, Deans Patti Phillips and Josh Wilkin, Associate Dean Claudine Thomas, and to SEA faculty members who worked with the MA and MFA class of 2020: Hammam Aldouri, Grimaldi Baez, Asher Barkley, Carolyn Chernoff, Anna Drozdowski, Jane Golden, Asuka Goto, Jacque Liu, Ernel Martinez, Kaitlin Pomerantz, Kristen Neville Taylor, Amanda Newman-Godfrey, Theresa Rose, Jennie Shanker, Shira Walinsky, Jonathan Wallis, and Wilmer Wilson IV.